Assad93/tesla-clone/README.md

 # Tesla website clone

 ## Project description
-    A clone of the tesla website, created with react + redux.
+    A clone of the tesla main page, created with react + redux.
 In this clone, styled-components were used to style.

 ## Cool features
     - Responsive website